-Focus Factor is touted ―on its website―as being “America's #1 Brain Health Supplement, and most of us have probably seen it advertised on TV as well as in various stores.
-Since writing my review of the memory supplement called Procera AVH, several people have asked me to review Focus Factor so, here I want to look specifically at the main ingredients in this product and the evidence for each as they pertain to memory and dementia.
-I'll also try to boil its ingredients down to those that I feel might have the most evidence.
-By the end of this review, my hope is that you have a better understanding about Focus Factor and if it might be right for you.
-After you are finished with this review, also see my review of NooTroBrain, another memory supplements I've looked at which shares some similar ingredients to Focus Factor.
+Update 8/28/19.
+Focus Factor is touted as being “America's #1 Brain Health Supplement.
+Most of us have probably seen it advertised on TV and in stores.
+In this Focus Factor review, we'll look specifically at the main ingredients in this supplement and the evidence for each as they pertain to memory and dementia.
+By the end of this review, you have a better understanding of Focus Factor and if it might be right for you.

 Focus Factor Ingredients

-According to FocusFactor.com, Focus Factor contains a variety of vitamins and minerals, but I'm not going to cover them because I don't feel they contribute anything to helping memory in people who take a multivitamin or eat even remotely healthy.
-Rather, I want to focus on the key ingredients that are specifically highlighted on the Product Info page of the website.
+According to FocusFactor.com, Focus Factor contains a variety of vitamins and minerals, but I'm not going to cover those because I don't feel they contribute to memory in those who take a multivitamin or eat even remotely healthy.
+Rather, let's focus on the key ingredients that are highlighted on the product Info page of the website.
 Those ingredients are as follows: